-Our Monthly Meetings are held on the third Wednesday of each month (except June, July and August) at the United Church Hall basement, 5673 – 200th St. Langley, BC.
-Doors open shortly after 7:00 pm and the meeting starts at 7:30 pm.
+Our Monthly Meetings are held on the third Wednesday of each month (except June, July and August).
+Please note that our meeting place is now Langley Mennonite Fellowship Church hall, 20997 40th Avenue, Langley.
+Doors open shortly after 7:00 pm and meetings start at 7:30 pm.
 Guests are most welcome to attend.

 In person meetings are not being held at this time

 Date: Wednesday, January 20, 2020 at 7:30 pm. (via Zoom)

 TITLE: Highlights of the Danish/Swedish/German 2018 ARS Tours.

 Dr. Jamieson was a member of the ARS contingent to the 2018 ARS Spring International Convention “North America meets Europe” in Bremen, Germany.
 He elected to travel to Denmark and Sweden with the group that chose that optional pre-tour, leading up to the convention start.
 Glen will share some sights and insights from the beautiful garden destinations and rhododendrons in bloom from this unique shared convention with the German Rhododendron Society (Deutsche Rhododendron Gesellschaft).
 His photo tour through Denmark and Sweden will be grouped into categories including paths, water features, use of rock and elevations.

 Glen will begin with a short and informative tutorial on mycorrhizae—“Roots and a Happy Plant”— pointing out that a plant that “rocks” doesn’t have its hair roots firmly in place and should be dug up and replanted.